 Connect

-Connect to an app on Klave
+Connect to an App running on Klave

 Once your Klave app is ready and deployed, you will want to leverage it in your applications.
 Klave implements a Secure Connection Protocol (SCP) which provides validatable direct access to your applications.